PERSEUS-1337/WebGL-random-terrain-generator/README.md

    - Use the controls in the WebGL application to navigate and view the generated terrain.
    - Use the export functionality to save the terrain for use in other applications.

+## How it Works
+### Terrain Matrix Generation
+The terrain essentially is just a randomly generated matrix with a bunch of values that determine what should be displayed on that specific block and on what specific location.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.